cardopoli/this-was-tomorrow/content/sites/kittys.md

     <audio controls preload="none" style="width:100%" src="https://www.dropbox.com/scl/fi/gb3bvzxyw5p7bhresf4c0/00-19052026_Kittys-Anfield-Liverpool_TWT-AUDIO-19052026-ambient-01-KIttys-Anfield-Liverpool-TWT-AUDIO_128kpbs.mp3?rlkey=ubx48osgrslktp9lx2y0lhezc&raw=1"></audio>

   </div>

-  "Kitty's isn't a charity.
-It's about self-help, self-organising, self-respect.
-We should be investing in the local economy.
-We should re-occupy the high streets.
-There is as much ambition here in Liverpool as there is in Wall Street."

   In 2025, Kitty's launched a crowdfunder to buy an electric delivery van and install solar panels - to reach more of the city and cut costs further.
 The expansion is an extension of the founding logic: local money stays local, young people are trusted to build their own economy, basic infrastructure is not a luxury.